 Compliance and Licensing Control

 For organizations that are concerned with regulatory compliance, or that want to improve management of their software licensing, an EUC environment can deliver a centralized platform for all user desktops and applications.
 With this centralized platform, security can be tightly managed and software licensing can be tightly controlled.
 The EUC environment can be designed to provide everything that users need to perform their jobs while closely maintaining the range of external software installations by individual users.

-Remote Workers and BYOD Users The digital workforce is becoming more distributed and uses a more diverse set of digital platforms than ever.
-An EUC environment can support this diversity without breaking organizational standards of operation.
+The digital workforce is becoming more distributed and uses a more diverse set of digital platforms than ever.
+An EUC environment is the first step towards a hybrid multi-cloud experience that can support this diversity without breaking organizational standards of operation.
 And an EUC solution can be designed that provides desktops and applications so that remote users can easily consume them across multiple devices and can increase productivity while adhering to the organization's platform requirements.